bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+----

+**AI:**

 Open-sourcing a neural net called Whisper that approaches human level robustness and accuracy on English speech recognition: https://openai.com/index/whisper/ (GitHub: https://github.com/openai/whisper)

 Quickly and easily transcribe audio files into text with OpenAI's state-of-the-art transcription technology Whisper.
 Whether you're recording a meeting, lecture, or other important audio, MacWhisper quickly and accurately transcribes your audio files into text: https://goodsnooze.gumroad.com/l/macwhisper

-----

-**AI:**
+Skewy tries to prevent eavesdropping and access of your phone with ultrasonic signals (see references at bottom).
+Eavesdropping prevention is done by masking your conversation with sound.
+Ultrasonic signals are jammed with the built-in detection method which can emit its own distortion ultrasonic signal: https://github.com/skewyapp/skewyapp

+Semantic-SAM: Segment and Recognize Anything at Any Granularity: https://github.com/UX-Decoder/Semantic-SAM

 ---